 Drug and Medication Use Do you currently smoke tobacco?
-If yes, how many packs Yes No Medical Care Yes No per day?
-Do you have current health problem(s) that may: Have you used marijuana or hashish in the last year?
-If yes, date last used 1.
-Require medical care or monitoring?
-2. Require urgent attention while at work?
+If yes, how many packs per day?
+Yes No Medical Care Do you have current health problem(s) that may: Yes N o Have you used marijuana or hashish in the last year?
+If yes, date last used Require medical care or monitoring?
+Require urgent attention while at work?
 Have you ever used cocaine, crack, LSD, PCP, heroin, methamphetamine or other illegal drugs?
-If yes, date last 3.
-Affect your ability to regularly attend work? used: If yes to any 'Medical Care' questions, please describe: Have you ever been in a treatment program for alcohol or drug addiction?
-If yes, dates in program: Has the use of alcohol or other drugs ever caused any problems in your life? (e.g. driving convictions, police encounters, injury to you or others, etc.) If yes, please describe: List all prescribed or over-the-counter medications you have used in the last 12 months:
+If yes, date last used: Affect your ability to regularly attend work?
+If yes to any 'Medical Care' questions, please describe: Have you ever been in a treatment program for alcohol or drug addiction?
+If yes, dates in program: Has the use of alcohol or other drugs ever caused any problems in your life? (e.g. driving convictions, police encounters, injury to you or others, etc) If yes, please describe: List all prescribed or over-the-counter medications you have used in the last 12 months: